Spinors beyond Dirac, Weyl and Majorana: the Flag-Dipoles: Geometric Classification: Polar Form

 with constraint $m\!=\!0$ automatically fixed \cite{Fabbri:2021mfc}.
 The limiting case of flagpole spinors has Dirac equation reducing to

 or equivalently

 as shown in reference \cite{Fabbri:2021mfc}.

 See also \cite{Fabbri:2024eec} for a general overview.
-It is to be noticed that the Dirac equations are as many as their corresponding polar form for the regular spinor fields, singular spinor fields have their polar equations that amount to twice as many, therefore displaying a two-fold redundancy.
-This redundancy is not well understood so far.
+It is to be noticed that the Dirac equations are as many as their corresponding polar form for the regular spinor fields, singular spinor fields have their polar equations that amount to twice as many, therefore displaying a two-fold redundancy \cite{Fabbri:2020elt}.
+This redundancy has not been discussed in any detail, yet.

-In the next section we will focus on flag-dipole spinor fields, trying to clarify some of the points that remain obscure.
+In the next section we will focus on flag-dipole spinor fields, trying to clarify this issue.